bunny-thief/dev/README.md

 ## Getting Started

-Follow these steps to compile and run the application:
+Follow these steps to run the application:
 1. Clone the project.

 ```agsl